National Lampoon's Vacation (1983)

 [Delivering the eulogy for Aunt Edna, flatly]

 Clark: O God, ease our suffering in this, our moment of great dispair.
-Yea, admit this kind and decent woman into thy arms of thine heavenly area, up there.
-And Moab, he lay us upon the band of the Canaanites, and yea, though the Hindus speak of karma, I implore you: give her a break.
+Yea, admit this good and decent woman into thine arms in the flock in thine heavenly area, up there.
+And Moab, he laid its down by the band of the Canaanites, and yea, though the Hindus speak of karma, I implore you: give her... give her a break.

-Clark: Honey, I'm not an ordained minister; I'm doing my best.
+Clark: Honey, I'm not an ordained minister; I'm doing my best, OK?

 Aunt Edna: Is this your idea of a good restaurant?
 Dog killer!

-Aunt Edna: Clark, Dinkins needs a long walk and a bath.
+Aunt Edna: Clark, Dinkums needs a long walk and a bath.

 Rusty: Dad he bites.